buildspace/buildspace-projects/Flow_NFTs/en/Section_3/Lesson_2_Display_Minted_NFTs.md

 This is all just Javascript with two query functions using FCL.
 Nothing new here!

 All we need to do now is render our images and call the `fetchNFTs` function.
-I've just put my fetch call in a useEffect next to the other userEffect:
+I've just put my fetch call in a useEffect next to the other useEffect:

 ```
   useEffect(() => {